cdl-geneseo/geneseo-dictionary/N/Nancy.md

 # Nancy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Nancy

 Created by  Unknown User (ajm3), last modified by  Unknown User (baj2) on Nov 20, 2012

 1. (n) Used to label a male as acting weak or feminine.
 Derogatory. &quot;Stop being a nancy and go out with us tonight&quot; A. Moak 2010Obsolete, 2012.Joyce